s-kyungyong/Kronos/NLR_anlyses/ITOL_phylogeny/README.md

 • `01.categorical_branch_colors_only`✨: hvNLRs, NLR-IDs, hvNLR-IDs and known genes are colored in bold branches

 `Known genes`
-• `02.known_NLRs`: Cloned functional NLRs are indicated around an outer ring
+• `02.known_NLRs`: cloned functional NLRs are indicated around an outer ring

 `Labels`
 • `03.HvNLRs_Kronos`: hvNLRs are indicated around an outer ring
 • `03.NLR-IDs_Kronos`: NLR-IDs are indicated around an outer ring

 `Domain architecture`
+• `04.domain_architecture`: multi-domain architectures will be visualized

 ----